dreamer1234/ESP12s_FTPServer/README.md

 - Lots of other sources like forums and personal code.

 # Description
 I found this interesting idea: https://github.com/ardyesp/ESPWebDAV where the creator takes the lines of an SD Card slot to connect an ESP8266 with an SD Card.
-That repository is very outdated now but from that site we can see the following diagram:
+That repository is pretty outdated now but from that site we can see the following diagram:

 ![Schema](https://github.com/user-attachments/assets/9f13e75e-190f-4155-944f-f667dd1c54b4)
 (Image taken from that ESPWebDAV project)